cleitonfco/find-books-app/README.md

 ## License

-This project is licensed under the GNU GPLv3.
+This project is licensed under the GNU GPLv3 license.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact